Prometheus-X-association/interoperability-of-skills-frameworks-ariane/services/ontobridgeApi/ontology_engine/README.md

 Rules in the gamingtest-rules-structure are not coherent with the one of gamingtest-rules. (can't remember why) I used the gamingtest-rules.

-### No way to know the correct language for this rules
+### No way to know the correct language for this rule

 ```json
       "id": "mmr:rule-4",